redhat-developer/odo/website/docs/command-reference/catalog.md

   custom: null
 ```

-The first information is the registry from which is retrieved the devfile.
+`Registry` is the registry from which the devfile is retrieved.

 The second information is the list of *starter projects* referenced for this devfile.
 A *starter project* is a simple project in the same language and framework of the devfile, that can help you start a new project.
 See [`odo create`](/docs/command-reference/create) for more information on creating a project from a start project.

 ## Services

-odo can help you deploy *services* with the help of *operators*.
+odo can deploy *services* with the help of *operators*.

 ### Listing services

-You can get the list of available operators and their associate services with the command:
+You can get the list of available operators and their associated services with the command:

 ```
 $ odo catalog list services